 You can find my complete teaching statement here, and my teaching portfolio here.
 You can find my diversity statement here.

-In the Fall of 2017 I joined Columbia's Core Curriculum instructor body by teaching Contemporary Civilization.
+In the Fall of 2017 I joined Columbia's Core Curriculum instructor body by teaching Contemporary Civilization, and I did that until the Spring of 2019.
 This one-year course is central to the university's program and identity, and every student in the college is required to take it.
 It is a discussion-based “great books" formative class that ranges from Plato and the Hebrew Bible to Du Bois and MacKinnon.
-I like bringing some epistemology and game theory to it.
+I like bringing some epistemology and philosophy of science to it.

 During the summer of 2017 I was also the Instructor for Symbolic Logic at the same university.